Akshay-Coded/Firearm-detection/README.md

 An end-to-end firearm detection project using YOLO-style object detection.
 This repo contains data-scraping and preprocessing scripts, sample annotated data, a trained YOLOv8 weight (`yolov8s.pt`), and prediction/demo assets (`test.mp4`, `result.mp4`, etc.).

-> **Note:** This README assumes use of Ultralytics YOLOv8 (or compatible detection scripts).
-Adjust commands if you use another framework.

 ---

 ## Table of Contents